anwaldt/closed_captions/README.md

 *Closed Captions* is a conceptual composition based on closed captions of movies and TV series.
-Captions are extracted with their timestamps from streaming platforms using Matlab scripts.
+Captions can be extracted with their timestamps from streaming platforms and converted using Matlab scripts.
-In the performance, a Python-based graphical tool is used to play a selection of captions.
+In the performance, a Python-based tool is used to play a set of captions.

+Captions of movie or episode)